Colm3na/cosmos-transaction-harvester/README.md

 2. It is important to note that in order to be able ro run the the crawler in both a docker container and localhost, I used an environment variable in `schema.js`, `MONGODIR`.
 This variable will change its value depending on whether we use the `npm run start` script or the `npm run docker` one.

 The mechanism used to achieve this is quite straight-forward.
-Simply deleting the last line in the `.env` and rewriting it with the desired value.
+Simply deleting the last line in the `.env` and rewriting it with the desired value (either `localhost` or `mongo`, the container name).